 Comic, TV and movie fans will be surprised by Superman’s story on the radio, which is quite different from the later versions, apparently including a radio “reboot” in 1942 when the program was cancelled, then restarted by the Mutual network.
 (Unfortunately, those summer-1942 radio-reboot episodes are not available online today.)
-All Superman incarnations have had reporters Lane and Kent, editor Perry White and copyboy Jimmy Olsen, but to get him to the Daily Planet in a hurry, the first radio Superman origin was as streamlined as a 1940 locomotive.
+All Superman incarnations have had reporters Lane and Kent, editor Perry White and copyboy Jimmy Olsen, but to get him to the Daily Planet in a hurry, the first radio Superman origin was as streamlined as a 1940 locomotive:

-He did not grow up in Smallville, but in that experimental rocket launched from the dying planet Krypton in the first 15-minute episode.
-In the next episode, he arrived on Earth fully grown and, somehow was already educated about where he was from — “a planet that no longer exists.”
-A February 1940 newspaper ad for the radio series explained, “He traveled to Earth in a space-ship whch took 1,000 years.
+Superman did not grow up in Smallville, but in that experimental rocket launched from the dying planet Krypton in the first 15-minute episode.
+In the second, he arrived on Earth fully grown and, somehow already knew he was from “a planet that no longer exists.”
+A February 1940 newspaper ad for the radio series explained, “He traveled to Earth in a space-ship which took 1,000 years.
 Deathless, he merely achieved maturity in that time.”
 (See the ad on page 34 of Hayde’s Flights of Fantasy, 2009.)

-But the newly arrived Kryptonian did not know much about Earth.
-He didn’t know human beings.
+The newly arrived Kryptonian did not know much about Earth or human beings.
 And he didn’t know where his great powers were needed.
-He did — somehow — know a runaway trolley car when he saw one.
-Listen to the second 15 minute episode in the Adventures of Superman series with the questions “What is journalism for?” and “Why be a reporter?” in mind.
+Luckily, he did know a runaway trolley car when he saw one.
+Listen below to that second 15 minute episode in the 1940 Adventures of Superman series with the questions “What is journalism for?” and “Why be a reporter?” in mind.

 What advice might today’s version of “the professor” in the story give?
 What do he and his son tell the big guy in blue tights about journalism in the 21st century?

-Clark Kent, Reporter (Click the title to download, or if a player button is not functioning in your browser.)
+Clark Kent, Reporter (Click the title to download from the Internet Archive if a streaming player is not visible.)